Best Body Composition Exercises – Introduction

 Squats might be the king of exercises, but deadlifts come a very close second.

-In fact, I think they may even be better because you don’t need a squat rack to do them, and if you are unable to complete a rep, you can just put the bar back on the floor.
+I think they may even be better because you don’t need a squat rack to do them, and if you cannot complete a rep, you can just put the bar back on the floor.

 A failed squat can result in serious injury.